ATMackay/implied_volatility_calculator/README.md

-# Mako Interview Task - Alex Mackay
+# Implied Volatility Calculator - Alex Mackay

 The implied volatility calculator (ivc) python program imports trade data from the file "input.csv", calculates the market volatility for each trade and exports the data to a new CSV file.